Skip to content

 Now that we have our contracts in place and mapping done, we’ll be writing a simple node script to send arbitrary hex bytes, receive them on Polygon and interpret the data!

-We’ll first initialise our web3 objects, wallet to make the transactions and contracts
+We’ll first initialize our web3 objects, wallet to make the transactions and contracts.

 const Web3 = require('web3')